Compare insurance rates for popular sedans and find cheap insurance for your new car.

 |Increase at 6 months||Increase at 12 months||Increase at 3 Years|

-If you're considering a claim, follow the guidance below before contacting your insurance company.
+If you're considering filing a claim, follow the guidance below before contacting your insurance company.

-If you’re the at-fault driver in an accident, you are essentially at the mercy of the other party.
+If you’re the at-fault driver in an accident, you are at the mercy of the other party.
 If the other driver does not want to be paid out of pocket for the damage, which is common, you'll need to involve insurance companies.
 Moreover, when we saying claims we’re primarily talking using your collision coverage.
 Comprehensive or uninsured property damage claims are typically rated on your premium as not-at-fault accidents.
-They will typically raise your premium by 1-2% per year.
+They will typically raise your premium by 1 to 2% per year.

-While most discounts like the ones we’ll mention are quite small, they can add up to cut your car insurance bill.
+While most discounts are quite small, they can add up and help to reduce your car insurance bill.
 So, when looking for ways to save on your sedan, consider the following discounts: